Menu

 Children's Books

-I am currently working on the pitch deck for an 8 hour season for a Horror Sci-Fi infinite SVOD TV series: Last Apocalypse.
+I am currently working on the pitch deck for an 8 hour season for a Post Apocalyptic Horror Sci-Fi infinite SVOD TV series: Last Apocalypse.
 The pilot and season synopsis are already ready.
-If possible, it will be used as a project for University students to use as a Game Mechanics 'proof of concept' next year- once I have finished the Games' Bible and pitch deck!
+This year, I want it to be used as a project for University students to develop with me as a Game Mechanics PoC ('proof of concept') now that I have finally finished the Games' Design Document and even know what branching loops are!

-And the short , Dignity, that gained me a place on Screen Cornwall & the BFI's New Writers' Network S.W.
-Cohort 2025 is being produced over the winter on Outwrd in its rewritten form
+I have also rewritten the short script that gained me a place on Screen Cornwall & the BFI's New Writers' Network S.W.
+Cohort 2025.
+Now named

 About Emily...